 Fortunately, it's pretty easy to prevent this problem, no matter what kind of outdoor faucet valve you have.
 The solution: performing simple preventative steps and installing insulated faucet covers.

 Preventing Freezing Pipes

 Another easy step is to install an outdoor faucet cover over each hose spigot on the outside of your home.
-Costing less than $10 each, these covers are constructed from soft foam or foam-lined hard plastic and can be purchased just about anywhere you can buy plumbing materials, including local hardware stores and home improvement centers.
+Costing less than $10 each, these covers are constructed from soft foam or foam-lined hard plastic, and they can be purchased just about anywhere you can buy plumbing materials, including local hardware stores and home improvement centers.
 Another type of cover is a soft bag with a drawstring, which is equally effective.

-Installing Faucet Covers
+How to Install Faucet Covers

 The procedure for installing most hard-shelled faucet covers is quite simple:

 - Place the rubber loop located inside the cover around the spigot body.